sumezawa/cool_vim_commands/README.md

 # Cool Commands

-## TWO FOR ONE: These are the commands that can be used two for one:

 cw = delete word on cursor, switch to insert mode

+## ONE FOR TWO: These are the commands that can be used one for two:

 C = c$ = change whole line